JYM course descriptions

 Note: JYG 4800 topics courses may change from year to year depending on student interest.

-• JYM 4800: Topics in German Studies – Germany and its East European Neighbors
+• JYG 4800: Topics in German Studies - Intro to the German Film Landscape

 Credits: 3